-B.A. (music and philosophy), Dickinson College, Ph.D (music), University of California at Berkeley (1980)
+B.A. (music and philosophy), Dickinson College; Ph.D (music), UC Berkeley

 I believe in the integration of teaching with performance and research.
 Historical and analytical studies serve not merely as objects for their own sake, but as springboards for deeper understanding of the musical experience.
 A classic aesthetic idea endorsed by Schiller and Beethoven holds that art brings together the thinking and the feeling sides of human experience, creating a synthesis of the rational and sensuous.
 This heightened awareness reminds us of our precious but vulnerable humanity, and of the role of music as a communication that reaches beyond mere concepts or inarticulate feeling to embrace our whole being.